svhawkins/B-Minor-Compiler/README.txt

 since this only generates a .s file (human-readable assembly), the generated code is not guaranteed to work if put through an assembler+linker+loader.

+these flags can be part of the compiler proper (bcc --> B-Minor C Compiler (blind carbon copy (bcc) of gcc...))
+-S: do NOT assemble the generated (.s) code (ie don't let it go through as)
+-c: do NOT link the assembled (.o) code (ie don't let it go through ld)
+-o: output file
+-v: verbose (show argv for every executed program)

+exponentation and printing are put in the runtime library which can either be statically or dynamically linked. static linking may be easier. this runtime library is to be written in C, it has to be compiled to object code before linking with B-Minor programs.

+use a hidden symbol table (additional standalone hashtable) instead of adding hidden symbols to symbol table. this hash table associates string literals to label names (whereas in the real symbol table it's the other way around). expr codegen associates a string literal to a label. upon finding a string literal, it finds associated 'hidden' label and assigns it to a string literal expession's name field. decl codegen will use this name instead of the string literal value.

+   this hash table is to be printed seperately from the declaration list.

+similar behavior with storing literals from names: decl codegen associates expression value with name (value determined via its own expr codegen), which can then be further referenced in expr codegen for intermediate value tracking. now intermediate value tracking of values works for both literals and names.

+constant expressions in global scope must NOT have their full expression generated, but rather the resulting value. entirely constant expressions (ie not containing only literals) can be optimised to NOT generate the expression(s) to reach their value, just that a register be stored with the end result.